pamu/feathers/README.md

 Handy operations on future which are not available in standard scala library.

-add fextensions as a library dependency
+Add fextensions as a library dependency

 ```scala